-This is the fourteenth Report to the Parliament on the Adelaide Oval Redevelopment project.
+This is the sixteenth Report to the Parliament on the Adelaide Oval Redevelopment project.

 On 29 September 2011 the Act came into operation.
-It incorporates requirements for the financial management of the Adelaide Oval Redevelopment project and the financial supervision and reporting for the project by the Auditor-General.
-This fourteenth Report, consistent with previous Reports, discharges the requirements of the Act.
+Section 9 of the Act incorporates requirements for the financial management of the Adelaide Oval Redevelopment project and the financial supervision and reporting by the Auditor-General.
+This sixteenth Report, consistent with previous Reports, discharges the requirements of the Act.

-In addition to the specific reporting obligations of the Auditor-General under section 9 of the Act, the Auditor-General has other responsibilities under the Act.
+In addition to the specific reporting obligations of the Auditor-General under section 9 of the Act, the Auditor-General has other responsibilities.
 These include: